top of page

 COLONIAL GARDEN PARTY

-Our 2nd annual fundraiser for the Colonial Garden!
+Our 3rd annual fundraiser for the Colonial Garden!
 All proceeds support improvements and care of the garden.
-Music, wine, cocktails, hors d'oeuvres, and a special Hidden Treasures art sale!
+Live Music, wine, cocktails, hors d'oeuvres, and a special Hidden Treasures art sale!

 The Hidden Treasures silent auction will offer contemporary and historic Adirondack artwork, photographic prints, and unique antique and vintage collectibles.
 Artists included are Larry Master, Carl Heilman, Paul Matthews, Seneca R. Stoddard, Alice Wand, Manuel Palacios, and more!!